isabella232/win32-pr.es-es/desktop-src/VPC/ivmharddiskconnection-devicenumber.md

 ## <a name="property-value"></a>Valor de propiedad

-El número de dispositivo que corresponde a esta conexión.
+Número de dispositivo que corresponde a esta conexión.

 ## <a name="error-codes"></a>Códigos de error